interlock-network/knowledgebase-public/what/weekly-team-meeting-notes.md

 We have standup meetings on Mondays and a team sync meeting on Fridays.

 This article contains all the notes for each meeting.
+In order to view them, you will be directed to a Coda page where you will prompted to login if you haven't already.

 ###### 2022-02-11 (F) [Notes](https://coda.io/d/_d7tg7IvQLdA/2-11-Fri_su4oe)